Won't waste a single day, Mann promises Punjab after being sworn in as CM | Politics

 When Mann left Mohali for Khatkar Kalan, supporters showered flower petals on his vehicle.

-Kejriwal called it a big day for Punjab.
-"In this golden morning of new hope, the entire Punjab will today come together and take a pledge to make it a prosperous Punjab," he tweeted before the ceremony.

-A supporter, who came from his Satoj village, said, "We have high expectations from him and he will definitely live up to them.
+A supporter, who came from his Satoj village, said, “We have high expectations from him and he will definitely live up to them.
 The way Kejriwal did good work in Delhi, Mann will also do the same in Punjab.''
-Congress leader Manish Tewari took a swipe at his own party, flagging on Twitter the invite he got from the AAP to attend Mann's swearing in when he did not get one when Charanjit Singh Mann took over as CM last year.
+Tamil Nadu Chief Minister M K Stalin and his Odisha counterpart Naveen Patnaik also felicitated him.
+AAP chief Kejriwal tweeted, “I am sure that under your leadership, prosperity will return to Punjab, there will be a lot of progress and people's problems will be addressed.
+God is with you.”
+Congress leader Manish Tewari took a swipe at his own party, flagging on Twitter the invite he got from the AAP to attend Mann’s swearing in when he did not get one when Charanjit Singh Mann took over as CM last year.

 Tiwari, however, did not attend as Parliament was in session.